Healthy Homes Assessment Pakipaki

 Pakipaki Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory for all Pakipaki and New Zealand rental houses where it’s reasonably practicable to install.
+• The insulation of the ceiling and underfloor is a requirement for all Pakipaki and New Zealand rental homes where it’s reasonably practicable to put in.

-• Landlords and property managers must keep records of their conformance with all Healthy Homes Standards that apply or will be applicable to the rental property.
+• Property managers and landlords must keep records of their compliance with all Healthy Homes Standards that apply or will be in force during the tenancy of an apartment rental.

-• Private landlords and property managers should make sure their rental properties conform with the Healthy Homes Standards within 90 days of a new, renewed , or altered tenancy.
+• Private landlords and property managers are required to make sure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any new, renewed , or altered lease.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered boarder household tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All the boarding households (except Kainga Ora and registered Community Housing Provider boarding house tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.

 From July 1st 2023

-• All households which are rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households which are rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes